dstnbrkr/componentkit/_docs/responder-chain.md

 6. Eventually, this will reach the same root view as the component hierarchy.
 7. It's up to you to manually bridge from the view responder chain into the component responder chain if desired by using `CKComponentActionSend` or one of the helpers described below.

-Note that components are not subclasses of `UIResponder` and they cannot become the first responder.
-They do implement both `nextResponder` and `targetForAction:withSender:`.
+Note that a component is not a subclass of `UIResponder` and it cannot become the first responder.
+It does implement both `nextResponder` and `targetForAction:withSender:`, however.

 # Tap Handling